They came to America to live righteous and spiritual lives, rather than to get rich. And they didn’t let just anyone join their movement.

 When a town reached its limit, the proprietors closed it.
 Within the first 10 years of settlement, the Puritans closed 22 towns from Maine to Rhode Island.
 But plenty of frontier land beckoned from the interior.

 All that ended when the English Civil War broke out in 1640.
-The great migration stopped, and some settlers returned to England to fight the war.
+The great migration stopped.
+Some settlers had already returned because life was too harsh in the howling wilderness, and some settlers returned to England to fight the war.
 In fact, more Puritans left New England that year than arrived.

 But the population of New England grew anyway.
 The Puritans lived long lives and formed large, healthy families.
 When the first U.S. census was taken in 1790, New England had a population of 1,009,522.